hanami/model/README.md

 An object that is defined by its identity.

 An entity is the core of an application, where the part of the domain logic is implemented.
-It's a small, cohesive object that express coherent and meagniful behaviors.
+It's a small, cohesive object that expresses coherent and meaningful behaviors.

 It deals with one and only one responsibility that is pertinent to the domain of the application, without caring about details such as persistence